aws-neuron/aws-neuron-sdk/docs/neuron-tools/neuron-monitor-user-guide.md

 # User Guide for Neuron Monitor *(BETA)*

 WARNING: This tool is currently in "Beta".
-We will remove the beta label and make gaurantees to not remove or rename the metrics without adequate warning asap.
+Metric organization and naming might change during the Beta period.

 ---